bendtherules/bendtherules.github.com/posts/function-name-binding.md

 To understand, let's look at more examples -
 3. You can always store the function in a different variable, but `func.name` will NOT change.
 `name` is only decided based on how the function is created.
-It is independent of the name of the variable which points to it.
+It is independent of the name of the variable which you use to access it.
 ```js
 // Example 1
 function func1() {}